hlissner/lb6-actions/README.md

 # Launchbar 6 actions

-Scripts to make [launchbar 6](http://obdev.at/products/launchbar) do my bidding.
+Made for [launchbar 6](http://obdev.at/products/launchbar).
 Brewed myself or juryrigged from old applescripts.

-I made these for my own purposes.
-If you use them and have problems, let me know.

 To install: